Chapter 1: The Vitals of Data#

 🧪 Test Your Knowledge#

-The variable EDUC is stored as integers 1, 2, 3, 4.
-A student calculates the mean EDUC and gets 2.1, reporting “the average participant had between high school and some college.” (a) What level of measurement is EDUC? (b) Is calculating the mean valid here? (c) What would be a more appropriate summary statistic?
+The variable EDUC is stored in the raw CSV as integers 1, 2, 3, 4.
+A student calculates the mean EDUC and gets 2.1, reporting “the average participant had between high school and some college”. (a) What level of measurement is EDUC? (b) Is calculating the mean mathematically valid here? (c) What would be a more appropriate summary statistic?

 Show Solution

-# (a) EDUC is ordinal — the levels are ranked (more education = higher number)
+# (a) EDUC is ordinal — the levels are ranked (more education = a higher number)

-# but the gaps between levels are not equal in any meaningful sense.
+# but the gaps between levels are not equal in any mathematically meaningful sense.

 # (b) Calculating the mean is not strictly valid for ordinal data because

-# it assumes equal gaps between categories.
+# the mean assumes equal gaps between categories.
 The gap from "no qualification"

 # to "GED" may be very different from the gap from "some college" to